eggsacc/Obsidian-sync/OpenGL math.md

 This is where homogeneous coordinates are used.
 We are probably all wondering why the vector representing each 3D point has 4 components -- the last `w` component is known as the **homogeneous value**, and OpenGL automatically divides all 3 `x, y, z` values by `w` internally.

-We can use it to "store" the value of `z` by multiplying it by `z`.
+We can use it to "store" the value of `z` by multiplying it by `-z`.

 $$
 \begin{bmatrix}
 n&0&0&0 \\
 0&n&0&0 \\
 0&0&u_{1}&u_{2} \\
-0&0&1&0
+0&0&-1&0
 \end{bmatrix} \cdot
 \begin{pmatrix}
 x \\